andrewcooke/bnum/README.md

 (they are printed in alphabetical [order](#ordering), btw).

-If you want integers from 1, explicit values, and the ability to use enumeration values in expressions:
+At the other, hopefully less-used, extreme, if you want integers from 1, explicit values, and the ability to use enumeration values in expressions, then you can do that too:

 ```python
 >>> from bnum import ExplicitBnum, from_one